anl-mdml/MDML_Client/README.md

     # Publishing data - do this as much and as often as required by your experiment
     My_MDML_Exp.publish_data(device_id, data, data_delimiter)

-    # Make sure to reset the MDML to end your experiment!
+    # After publishing everything, make sure to reset the MDML to end your experiment!
     My_MDML_Exp.reset()
   ```
 ### Debugger
 * Listens to the MDML message broker for any updates pertaining to your experiment (error, status, etc).
+This should be called before sending your configuration to know if it was accepted or rejected.
+The debugger will run in a separate thread from your main program.
     ```python
     import mdml_client as mdml